Alt Text for Accessibility

 While most images require alt text for accessibility, there are a few exceptions to this rule.
 When an image serves a purely decorative purpose, or when the content of an image is already described in the accompanying copy, the alt text field should be left blank.
 A blank alt text field is also known as an “empty” or “null” alt attribute.

 If unnecessary or redundant alt text is added to a decorative image, it can create a disruptive and frustrating experience for screen reader users who rely on alt text to understand the content of a page.
-In these cases, it is best to use empty or null alt attributes (i.e., alt=””) instead, which indicate to screen readers that the image is purely decorative and should be skipped over.
+In these cases, it is best to use empty or null alt attributes (i.e., alt=””) instead, which indicates to screen readers that the image is purely decorative and should be skipped over.
 This allows the screen reader to move smoothly and seamlessly through the content without any unnecessary interruptions.

 For example, imagine you’re writing an article about cat health and include a colorful banner with paw prints at the top of the page.
 While the image is relevant, it does not provide additional context or information—someone could read the article without the banner and absorb the same knowledge.
 But if the same article provides a graph displaying the five most common illnesses for indoor cats, alt text is necessary for all users to access the graph’s content.